P-J-FALCONER/Command-Line-To-Do-List/readme.md

  todo delete listname itemname
  todo -d list_name item_name
  ```
+ ---
 ## Change-Log
 ### Version 0.0.1
  * Lists names are displayed in red while list items are displayed with red background.
  * Fully funtioning
+---
 ## Future Changes
  * Different color for each list
  * Create due dates and change color based on date
  * allow for easy create and deleting of items
+ * allow to create items and list names longer than one word with spaces